Gruodis/how-to-run-laravel-project/README.md

     ```

 - ## Step 1:
-  - Install dependencies as specified in the composer.lock file:
+  - Install dependencies as specified in the **composer.lock** file:
   - ```bash
     composer install
     ```

-  - IF You get dependencies Error
+  - **:interrobang:** IF You get dependencies Error like in example below:
   - ```bash
     Updating dependencies
     Your requirements could not be resolved to an installable set of packages.